dart-lang/sdk/runtime/vm/service/service.md

-# Dart VM Service Protocol 0.0
+# Dart VM Service Protocol 1.0 (Draft 1)

-This document describes _version 0.0_ of the Dart VM Service Protocol.
+This document describes _draft 1_ of _version 1.0_ of the Dart VM
+Service Protocol.
 This protocol is used to communicate with a running Dart Virtual Machine.

 To use the Service Protocol, start the VM with the *--observe* flag.
 The VM will start a webserver which services protocol requests via WebSocket.